mvysny/mvysny.github.io/_posts/2021-3-15-best-cheap-tablet-netflix.md

 because of crapware; Huawei tablets are ruled out because either of missing Google Play store, or no Android updates.

-However, I quickly discovered that both Netflix and Prime Video only works in SD resolution on Lenovo Tab M10, because of Widevine is only of version 15.0.0.
-Apparently Netflix works Full-HD only if:
+However, I quickly discovered that both Netflix and Prime Video only works in SD resolution on Lenovo Tab M10;
+Netflix app quickly tells us that Widevine is L1 version 15.0.0 which is apparently not enough.
+Apparently, Netflix works Full-HD only if:

 * Widevine is L1
 * The version is at least 16.0.0 or higher